Anika438/Subway-Scholars/README.md

 cd bouncer
 python main.py
 ```
-*Leave this terminal window open!
-The Guard is now monitoring for API requests and system distractions.*
+Leave this terminal window open.
+The Python guard is now monitoring for API requests and system distractions.

 ### 2. Launch the Web App
 Open your file explorer, navigate to `Subway-Scholars/app/`, and double-click `index.html` to open it in your browser.

 ### 3. Start a Mission
-- Type what you want to study into the Mission Board (e.g., *"Study History and Physics"*).
+- Type what you want to study into the Mission Board or upload a calendar syllabus.
 - Click **Generate Sprints**.
-- Click on an active sprint card to begin your focus timer!
+- Click on an active sprint card to begin your focus timer.

 ---

-## ⚠️ Notes on the OS Blocker
+## Notes on the OS Blocker
-- By default, the blocker looks for window titles containing **"youtube"** or **"instagram"**.
-You can easily add more restricted apps (like "tiktok" or "discord") to the `BLACKLIST` variable at the top of `bouncer/main.py`.
+- By default, the blocker looks for window titles containing "youtube" or "instagram".
+You can add more restricted apps to the `BLACKLIST` variable at the top of `bouncer/main.py`.
-- The pop-up quiz will pause the OS monitoring for 10 seconds after a successful unlock, giving you enough time to close the distracting window before it catches you again!
+- The pop-up quiz will pause the OS monitoring for 15 seconds after a successful unlock, giving you enough time to close the distracting window before it catches you again.